loqusion/typix/docs/recipes/using-typst-packages.md

       }
     ];

-    # Any transitive dependencies must be added here
+    # Any transitive dependencies on published packages must be added here
     unstableTypstPackages = [
       {
         name = "oxifmt";